 I have ever had to do in my life.

 Immigration officials have seen every scam under the sun.
-They are experts at recognizing immigration fraud.
+They’re experts at recognizing immigration fraud.
 If it’s true love they will favor your application.
-They smell fraud from a mile away.
+They smell fraud from miles away.

 Unless you’re in on the scam, USCIS is on your side.